Phil-ivault/cryptoainews_processor/readme.md

 **Version:** 1.0

-**Description:** An AI-powered news aggregator that fetches crypto-related news from a Telegram channel, processes it using AI (via OpenRouter), caches data using Redis, and displays it on a simple web frontend.
+**Description:** An AI-powered news processor that fetches crypto-related news from a Telegram channel, processes it using AI (via OpenRouter), caches data using Redis, and displays it on a simple web frontend.

 ### Features